 There is not even a hero figure like Darwin, Newton or Einstein whose story can dramatise our understanding of the subject.
 This was not a complete theoretical understanding, but it exposed the phenomena which a theory must explain.
 ChemSpider Reviews.
 Ionic and Molecular Compounds.
 News - Chemistry Now.
 Beautiful Chemistry.
 FREE Chemistry Resources for Middle and High School - Ben and Me.
 November 8 - On This Day in Chemistry.
 He produced the first X-ray images picturing the bones in his wife’s hand.

 Infotopia: Chemistry.
 Four Essential Ingredients of the Human Body.
 September 20 - On This Day in Chemistry.
 His work blurred the line between chemistry and physics.

 Dewar’s achievements include designing an insulating double-walled flask with a vacuum between two silvered layers of steel or glass – the technology that led to the modern domestic Thermos flask.
 Related Resources.
 Interactive Periodic Table of the Elements, in Pictures and Words.
 The Map of Chemistry: New Animation Summarizes the Entire Field of Chemistry in 12 Minutes.
 Philosophers, technologists, and futurists spend a good deal of time obsessing about the nature of reality.

 There are just so many rules!
 They were becoming frustrated and giving up.
 So I did what I always do when my kids are having trouble.
+I reflected on the lesson and thought of ways to make it more accessible.
 50 Awesome Chemistry Videos For The Busy Science Teacher.
 Though we don’t often recognize it, chemistry defines nearly every element of our everyday lives.

 Elements.
 Introduction to DNA.